skylinesketch/SkylineSketch/README.md

 ## About the source code

-* `dataset`：contains the source code for generating synthetic datasets and our generated datasets that are used in the evaluations.
+* `dataset`：contains the source code for generating synthetic datasets that are used in the evaluations.
 * `src`: contians the source code for the implementation of SkylineSketch and the strawman solution.

 ## About the synthetic datasets